 No outstanding concerns were identified during formal consultation.

-2021 Updated Assessment Report
+2021 Updated Assessment Report – York Region chapter

 Formal consultation took place from October 30, 2019 to February 20, 2020.
 The following activities were undertaken during formal consultation.

 A letter was sent to all implementing bodies (municipalities and ministries) to provide them with information about the formal pre-consultation period (October 30, 2019 to December 12, 2019) and to let them know this was an opportunity for them to submit written comments.